 - If my credit/debit card is lost or stolen, what is my liability?

-- What phone number should I call is there's an emergency?
+- What phone number should I call if there’s an emergency?

 Specific to Debit Cards:

 - What is my daily limit for ATM withdrawals in Europe?
-(If you want to change the limit, ask if you can.)
+(Change your limit, if necessary.)

-- Do you have any partner banks in Europe where I can use my debit card at an ATM without paying an extra fee?
+- Do you have partner banks in Europe whose ATMs I can use without a fee?